Who is your customer? How will they behave?

 Use Your Personas for Lead Scoring and Tracking

-With your CRM and your buyer personas, you become pretty much unstoppable.
+With your online CRM and your buyer personas, you become pretty much unstoppable.
 Okay, maybe not quite, but your ability to attract the kinds of leads you want does go up considerably.

 How?
 Well, for one, buyer personas kind of have their own built-in lead scoring.
 You can access a persona’s occupation, income, personality, pain points, and shopping behavior and then determine their suitability as a long-term, buying customer.
 This takes you just moments to do once you have your lead assigned to the right persona.